 |estrogen cream||Estrogen cream is inserted into the vagina or used locally around the vulva to help with vaginal dryness and urinary problems.|

 |raloxifene||Raloxifene is an estrogen-like drug (sometimes called "designer estrogen") that is part of a new class of drugs called selective estrogen receptor modulators (SERMs).|

-For women who are appropriate candidates for HRT, this type of therapy can often be customized to provide the most benefits with the least side effects.
-It is important for women to talk with their physicians about any discomfort or menstrual symptoms experienced with HRT, as treatment approaches and dosages can be adjusted.
+For women who are appropriate candidates, this type of therapy can often be customized to provide the most benefits with the least side effects.
+It is important for women to talk with their health care providers about any discomfort or menstrual symptoms experienced with hormone treatment, as treatment approaches and dosages can be adjusted.